LoyisoAzania04/Oasis-Internship-Task-s/README.md

 Task 3- Temperature Converter

-  -This app is focused on using JavaScript To ensure that conversion process is done accurately and some CSS is applied to make the it look more appealing.
+- This app is focused on using JavaScript To ensure that conversion process is done accurately and some CSS is applied to make the it look more appealing.

 - Below is the link to the Demo Video https://drive.google.com/file/d/1zxO4ECcK4H-JzuRRt5if_tOP3v8bdREt/view?usp=sharing